Animal Crackers (musical): Original production

 Animal Crackers opened on Broadway on October 23, 1928, at the 44th Street Theatre, and closed April 6, 1929, running for 191 performances.
 The musical was produced by Sam H. Harris, staged by Oscar Eagle, and starred the four Marx Brothers and Margaret Dumont in the Brothers' second Broadway hit.
 Hermes Pan appeared as a chorus boy.

-The play was filmed in 1930 with the Marx Brothers and most of the principal actors repeating their roles from the stage production, but with most of the musical numbers cut.
+In 1930, Paramount Pictures released a film version of the play with the Marx Brothers and some of the principal actors repeating their roles from the stage production, but with most of the musical numbers cut.

 After The Cocoanuts ran for almost three years at the Lyric Theatre, the "anarchic" Animal Crackers became the third and final Broadway show for the Marx Brothers (I'll Say She Is was the first), after which they transitioned to making films.
 Vaudeville's heyday was nearly over, as talking pictures were beginning to become popular.
 The Marx Brothers performed Animal Crackers on stage in the evenings, while during the day they were busy filming The Cocoanuts at Paramount's Astoria Studios in Astoria, Queens.